dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1059: Corporate penalties must be appropriate and just.
+### T1059: Penalties may include fines or criminal charges.

 |Support|
 |---|